Career change or job change? This is a decision point when you aren’t satisfied with your job, or even when you’re starting to hate it.

 In term of its effect to life, a career is bigger than a job.
 However, you need to carefully choose a series of jobs to reach a “successful” career.
 Both career and job have their own roles in your life and their importance is determined by your specific life’s situation.

-Things to Look at When Considering Career Change or Job Change
+Things to Consider For A Career Change or Job Change

 There are many things that influence your job unhappiness.
 This includes the place where you work, work condition and job content.
 Make sure you take a look at each item to find out reasons you hate your work.